tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/G_creating_unneccessary_objects/readme.txt

                         - improved readability, the Roman Pattern is now explicitly mentioned in the code

-!!!There is no need to create more than 1 instance of a given adapter to a given object.
+!!!There is no need to create more than 1 instance of an adapter to a given object.
         This is because an adapter is an object that delegates to a backing object, providing an alternative interface.
 An adapter has no state beyond that of its backing object